martyn82/handbook/docs/_pages/tactics/performance/demand/control-frequency-sampling.md

 top: tactics
 parent: tactics-performance-demand
 grandparent: tactics-performance
+excerpt: If there is no control over the arrival of external events, queued events can be sampled at a lower frequency.
+For example rate limiting.
 ---

 If there is no control over the arrival of externally generated events, queued requests can be sampled at a lower frequency, possibly resulting in the loss of